-However, when it comes to backup and being able to carry around large volumes of data, an external hard drive is the better choice, especially for those who want a cost-effective way to store their data.
+Now, for those of you who want to get a bit more in depth, we’re here with all the details.
+When it comes to backup and being able to carry around large volumes of data, an external hard drive is a great choice for those who want a cost-effective way to store their data.

-It’s true, the portable HDDs are not as fast as the best portable SSDs out there, but if you need humongous amounts of storage space and low prices, you can’t go the SDD way.
+It’s true, the portable HDDs are not as fast as the best portable SSDs out there, but if you need humongous amounts of storage space and low prices, you can’t go the SDD way (yet).

 We went for a huge capacity because that’s exactly what we sometimes need and we were surprised with the relatively low number of external HDDs available at the moment.

-However, since you only need one and there are still so many to choose from, we’ve decided to narrow down the list and share with you the best of the best and make it easier for you to choose your favorite one – mostly based on the budget you have.
+Since you only need one and there are still so many to choose from, we’ve decided to narrow down the list and share with you the best of the best and make it easier for you to choose your favorite one – mostly based on the budget you have.
+Let’s check them out below in our table!

 Please note: Our blog gets commissions for purchases made through links in this article.